karleefidek/ENSE-374-Project/Milestone 4/readMe.txt

-This folder wiil be used to store the relevant documents for milestone 3 this will include source code, functional requirements document, diagrams.
+This folder wiil be used to store the relevant documents for milestone 4 this will include source code, clean code review, diagrams.